gaplopes/mobkp-instances/instances/README.md

 From the root folder, the instances are divided into three subfolders:

-- `neg_corr`: instances with negative correlation between objectives;
+- `negative`: instances with negative correlation between objectives;
-- `pos_corr`: instances with positive correlation between objectives;
+- `positive`: instances with positive correlation between objectives;
 - `random`: instances with random correlation between objectives.

 Each subfolder contains a set of subfolders, one for each dimension of the problem.
 Each of these subfolders contains the instances for that dimension.